zikrykr/nestjs-tracing/README.md

 - **Keywords**: `connection failed`, `authentication failed`, `payment failed`, `critical`, `fatal`
 - **HTTP Status**: 5xx, 401, 403

-## 🔧 **Troubleshooting**

-### Alerts not working?
-- Verify `TEAMS_WEBHOOK_URL` is set in environment variables
-- Check Teams channel permissions
-- Ensure `TeamsAlertService` is added to your module providers

-### Missing context in alerts?
-- Use `customContext` in decorators
-- Ensure method arguments have safe properties (id, type, status, etc.)

-### Too many alerts?
-- Use appropriate severity levels
-- Set `alertOnError: false` for specific methods

-### TeamsAlertService not found?
-- Make sure `TeamsAlertService` is in your module's providers array
-- No need to install `@nestjs/config` - it reads from `process.env` directly

-## 🎉 **Benefits**

-- **Core Infrastructure**: Provides essential utilities every production service needs
-- **Zero Business Logic Changes**: Your core business logic remains untouched
-- **Automatic Error Handling**: Teams alerts are sent automatically when errors occur
-- **Rich Context**: Method arguments are automatically captured and included in alerts
-- **Consistent Behavior**: All decorated methods behave the same way
-- **Easy Maintenance**: Infrastructure logic is centralized and reusable
-- **Team Adoption**: Developers can easily add infrastructure capabilities to any method

 ## 🔔 **Modular Alerting System**

 The alerting system is designed to be completely modular and extensible: